Axelspire

 Part of the Post-Quantum PKI Migration Guide

-In one sentence: Post-quantum certificates are 10-15x larger and TLS handshakes will require more bandwidth and potentially extra round trips—but the performance impact is manageable with proper planning, and the alternative (broken encryption) is not.
+In one sentence: Post-quantum certificate chains are 3–5x larger than classical equivalents (individual signatures up to 13x), and TLS handshakes will require more bandwidth and potentially extra round trips—but the performance impact is manageable with proper planning, and the alternative (broken encryption) is not.

 Why This Matters: The Executive View